CharlieDigital/chrlschn/src/content/blog/2026/mcp-is-dead-long-live-mcp.md

 ### Richer Underlying Capabilities

 What if the use case would benefit from having access to a Postgres instance?
-With [Apache AGE](https://github.com/apache/age) enabled for cypher graph queries over indexed context?
+With [Apache AGE](https://github.com/apache/age) enabled for Cypher graph queries over indexed context?
 This is very straight forward when the tooling is centralized on a server and accessed by a thin client.
-It is possible to implement richer platform capabilities for the tooling because distribution is as simple as adding an MCP server.
+It is possible to implement richer platform capabilities for the tooling because distribution is as simple as pointing an agent to an HTTP endpoint and adding an auth token.

-Yes, a local database like SQLite may also do the trick, but there is a limit to what's possible.
+Yes, a local database like SQLite may also do the trick, but there is a limit to what's possible and sharing state across an org becomes more difficult.

 ### Ephemeral Agent Runtimes